bioinfo-pf-curie/proteinfold/README.md

     -profile  STRING [test, singularity, cluster]  Configuration profile to use.
 Can use multiple (comma separated).

 OTHER OPTIONS, NEXTFLOW:
-    -params-file  PATH   Set the parameters of the pipeline using a JSON file configuration filei (i.e. 'params.json').
+    -params-file  PATH   Set the parameters of the pipeline using a JSON file configuration file (i.e. 'params.json').
 All parameters defined as JSON type must be this way.
 For example, the JSON can contain: "alphaFoldOptions": "--max_template=2024-01-01 --multimer".
 WARNING: passing the option '--alphaFoldOptions' in command line will throw an error when the option contains '-' or '--' characters which are not appreciated by nextflow.